needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/index.md

 In order to provide the expected toolset for Javascript development, this package contains some specific Javascript tooling.

 For more information about Javascript projects, refer to the Javascript Project [documentation](./javascript_project.md).

+For the best experience please make sure that you have NodeJS installed and that you configure it as per the documentation.